Constitution of Puerto Rico: History

 In 1976, the U.S. Supreme Court clarified that the purpose of Congress in the 1950 and 1952 legislation was to accord to Puerto Rico the degree of autonomy and independence normally associated with a State of the Union.
 However, on June 9, 2016, as an outcome of the case known as Puerto Rico v.
 Sanchez Valle, the U.S. Supreme Court incited a debate regarding the nature of the relationship established by the 1950 and 1952 legislation, allegedly breaching the compact between the United States and the People of Puerto Rico.
 The debate was fueled when the Supreme Court decided that the Double Jeopardy Clause bars Puerto Rico and the United States from successively prosecuting a single person for the same conduct under equivalent criminal laws.
 The Supreme Court ruling stated that, at least in the cases related to criminal offenses, sovereignty of Puerto Rico ultimately resides in the United States Congress.

 The argument made by the U.S. Supreme Court was interpreted by many as an affirmation of a severely diminished capacity of the constitutional stature that the Puerto Rican government had.
 This was the same idea of stature that the Puerto Rican government has had for nearly seven decades.
 Justice Elena Kagan stated that the ruling in the case of 'Puerto Rico v.
 Sanchez Valle' was confined solely to the corresponding issue of double jeopardy within a criminal case, not to the whole of Puerto Rico's political status.
 Still, the outcome fueled a debate regarding the current nature of the political relationship established between Puerto Rico and United States of America.

 Proposed amendments

-In 1994 and 2012 constitutional amendments where proposed but these where unsuccessful.
+In 1994 and 2012 constitutional amendments were proposed but these were unsuccessful.
 In 2021 the PPD majority led by Tatito Hernández began a discussion over amending the constitution.
 The speaker of the House of Representatives proposed increasing the governor's salary, replacing at large representatives by district elections and reducing the number of representatives from 51 to 45.
 Governor Pedro Pierluisi has favored term limits for legislators but has expressed opposition to proposals for the creation of a recall referendum.